money-on-chain/main-RBTC-contract/docs/integration/official-money-on-chain-abis.md

 npm run truffle-compile
 ```

-Then we can check the ABIs
+Then you can check the ABIs:

 ```
 cd build/contracts/